Tai Chi, Meditation, & Qigong in Worcestershire with Marc Price -->

 More than just Tai Chi Classes

-Learn Tai Chi, Qigong, & Meditation, and receive Buqi treatments, with Marc Price in Worcestershire.
+Learn Tai Chi, Qigong, & Meditation, and experience Buqi Therapy programmes, with Marc Price in Worcestershire.

 Improve your health, fitness, and wellbeing, and enrich your spiritual life.